wyeworks/blog/source/_posts/2015-12-10-sometimes-its-good-to-be-shy.markdown

 not being shy **_at all_**.

 Picture this: Mr. gardener knocks on your door, you open it and he kindly salutes you.
-Immediately afterwars, as a result of wanting to make your garden prettier, you proceed to ask the gardener to hand you his set of tools, from which you grab a pair of scissors, and top it off by cutting your own grass.
+Immediately afterwards, as a result of wanting to make your garden prettier, you proceed to ask the gardener to hand you his set of tools, from which you grab a pair of scissors, and top it off by cutting your own grass.
 You might be asking yourself...
 Why did we call the